graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if the first parameter is not a function of arity 2, if the last parameter is not an array or string, or if the array or string is empty.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `foldr1` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.foldr1(function(soFar, current) {return current + soFar;}, "banana"); // => ananab